George-1100/MTA/MTA-Lab.md

 # Malware traffic analysis in the origin logger(originLogger is key logger from Agent tesla family)
+# Description
+The victim Download keylogger(originlogger) from some malicious website unknowingly.
+The keylooger take victim's email client client user name and passwords and web login credencials such us amazon

 1. Run a windows on VMware
 2. Downd and install wireshark